Skip To Content

 This calculator has been added to the armoury of resources available for vets and farmers to use in the Battle Bluetongue vaccination campaign launched for farmers in England and Wales in February 2025 - developed by AHDB and Ruminant Health & Welfare (RH&W) in collaboration with key veterinary and industry associations.

-A webinar to explain the benefits of using the calculator and a live demonstration on how to use it is taking place on Wednesday 26th March 5-6pm.
+A webinar to explain the benefits of using the calculator and a live demonstration on how to use it is taking place on 26th March.
 A technical update on BTV-3 and recent findings will be provided as well as a practical update from vets Fiona Lovatt and Joe Henry.
-Book your place on the webinar here.
+View the BTV-3 vaccination finance calculator here

 12th March 2025